 Removing Adhesive Residue From Wood Floors

 Once all the tiles are removed, you'll likely be faced with the challenge of removing adhesive residue from the wood floors.
 Depending on the type of glue, this might not be an easy task.
-Thin-set mortar, such as mastic, is an adhesive that dissolves when it comes into contact with water.
-If you think the adhesive is mastic, lay wet cloths over the adhesive and wait.
+Mastic and thinset, which are both commonly used, dissolve when in contact with water, although it could take 30 minutes or more.
+If you think the adhesive is either of these, lay wet cloths over the adhesive and wait.
 It should disintegrate, making it easy to wipe away and move on to the next renovation step.

-If the glue isn't mastic, try removing it by scraping at the adhesive with a putty knife.
-It's possible that the glue doesn't come off.
-This is probably because the glue used to secure vinyl tiles gets stronger over time.
-Try loosening the grip of the glue by applying heat.
+If the glue doesn't soften, try removing it by scraping at the adhesive with a putty knife.
+If that doesn't work, try loosening the grip of the glue by applying heat.

 The key to this trick isn't to apply the heat directly to the glue but near the glue so that it becomes soft and malleable again.
 Some people succeed by using a clothes iron and having it hover over the glue before attempting to scrape at it again.